Buck Manager: Deer Plant ID

 Deer Food: Rusty blackhaw (Viburnum rufidulum)

-Descritption: Rusty blackhaw grows as a shrub or small tree with irregular branches, a short trunk and a spreading, irregular crown.
+Description: Rusty blackhaw grows as a shrub or small tree with irregular branches, a short trunk and a spreading, irregular crown.
 It occurs in forest understory and in open areas on moist or dry soil.
-The leaves have short, rusty, hairy leafstalks and are rusty-hairy beneath, especially along the veins, turning red in the fall, and used as browse forage by white-tailed deer.
+It’s not uncommon in the Southeastern US and is a component of good whitetail habitat

-Rusty blackhaw Photos:
+Rusty Blackhaw Photos:

 Rusty Blackhaw: Excellent Deer BrowseRusty Blackhaw: Excellent Deer BrowseRusty Blackhaw: Excellent Deer Browse